mathieui/pleaseshare/README.rst

 (do the Get started thing before that)

-First, edit the variables in ``pleaseshare/settings.cfg`` to fit your needs, everything is properly documented inside the file.
-If a ``local_settings.cfg`` is available in the same directory, it will be used to override those defaults.
-You MUST consider changing the following:
+First, copy the ``pleaseshare/default_settings.py`` file to ``pleaseshare/local_settings.cfg`` and edit it to fit your needs.
+Alternatively, you can set the ``$PLEASESHARE_CONFIG`` environment variable to the absolute path of your config file (if a ``local_settings.cfg`` file is present, it will still override it, though).
+Every option is commented and has a purpose, and you MUST consider changing the following:

 - ``SECRET_KEY`` and ``WTF_CSRF_SECRET_KEY``, both set to the value of a local ``key`` variable
 - ``SQLALCHEMY_DATABASE_URI`` for database connection settings